AbelSturm/tuentreno/README.md

 # TuEntreno - Your Personalized Fitness Journey

 TuEntreno is a web application designed to help you manage and track your fitness progress.
-Whether you're a seasoned athlete or just starting out, TuenTreno provides the tools you need to create personalized workout plans, monitor your achievements, and stay motivated on your path to a healthier lifestyle.
+Whether you're a seasoned athlete or just starting out, TuEntreno provides the tools you need to create personalized workout plans, monitor your achievements, and stay motivated on your path to a healthier lifestyle.

 This project is built with SvelteKit, providing a fast and modern user experience.